Military Tax Resources & Services

 - Home mortgage interest

-- Property, state, and local income taxes, (and in some cases, sales tax)
+- Property, state, and local income taxes

 - Medical and Dental expenses

 - Miscellaneous itemized deductions